-I'd stack Mike Mignola's body of work up against any other in the comics medium.
-And while that wasn't an intentional pun, as it turns out this post exists to sing the praises of one of the Hellboy creator's oddest and most beloved compositions, a delightful fugue called The Amazing Screw-On Head.
-It began life several years ago as a single-issue comic book; now, finally, the titular tale has been reissued with like material by Dark Horse in a $17.99 hardcover [ISBN 978-1-59582-501-8].
+I'll stack Mike Mignola's body of work up against any other in the comics medium.
+Which isn't an intentional pun, honestly, but as it turns out this post exists to sing the praises of a delightfully odd fugue composed by the Hellboy creator called The Amazing Screw-On Head.
+It began life several years ago as a one-shot comic book; now, finally, its titular tale has been reissued with like material by Dark Horse in a $17.99 hardcover [ISBN 978-1-59582-501-8].

-The new hardcover, whose full title reads The Amazing Screw-On Head and Other Curious Objects everywhere but the copyright page, casts not quite so wide a net, satisfying with both new and reprint material that is purely Mignola, hold the collaborators — outside of his trusted editor Scott Allie, faithful colorist Dave Stewart, former lettering partner Pat Brosseau, current letterer Clem Robins, and daughter Katie Mignola (credited with the origins of "The Magician and the Snake", a 2003 Eisner Award winner for Best Short Story; the Screw-On Head one-shot took home the Eisner that year for Best Humor Publication).
+The new hardcover, whose full title reads The Amazing Screw-On Head and Other Curious Objects everywhere but the copyright page, casts not quite so wide a net.
+Its array of new and reprint material is pure Mignola, his only collaborators being the usual support crew — editor Scott Allie, colorist Dave Stewart, former letterer Pat Brosseau, and current letterer Clem Robins — and, on "The Magician and the Snake", daughter Katie Mignola.
+Katie became the youngest Eisner Award winner to date when that 6-page fable took Best Short Story in 2003; the initial Screw-On Head one-shot won for Best Humor Publication that same year.

-That and the impeccable art have sold you on this book unreservedly, or I don't want to be your friend.
+That and the beguiling art on display here have already sold you on this collection, or I'm not sure I want to be your friend.
 Yet, since 31 pages plus credits feels undercooked for a hardcover no matter how brilliant, there's more.
-First up are "Newly Unearthed Curiosities from the Secret Files of the Amazing Screw-On Head" — portraits again, each suggesting a macabre tale waiting to be told, but only suggesting; as Mignola says in the sketchbook section, "There are no untold Screw-On Head stories.
+We start with "Newly Unearthed Curiosities from the Secret Files of the Amazing Screw-On Head" — portraits again, each suggesting a macabre tale waiting to be told, but only suggesting; as Mignola says in the sketchbook section, "There are no untold Screw-On Head stories.
 Everything I wanted to do with him I did in that one comic."
-Then come five more fantasias that make my reference to this collection as a fugue particularly apt, under the heading Other Curious Objects.
+Then come five further fantasias that make my reference to this volume as a fugue particularly apt, under the heading Other Curious Objects.

 Living up to that heading by virtue of not just its contents but its very reconstitution from a dozen years gone is, wonder of wonders, "Abu Gung and the Beanstalk".
 Mignola writes that he wasn't satisfied with the way he drew it the first time around, so he's tinkered with the dialogue and expanded it to 9 pages of entirely new art.
-While it remains a spin on the familiar fable of Jack the Giantkiller, a folkloric excursion that could easily have been adapted for a short Hellboy story like "The Corpse" or "The Troll Witch" (and features an incarnation of the Devil who resembles a corpulent cousin of our beloved Big Red), it now reveals a connection to the above-mentioned Gung the Magnificent.
+While it remains a spin on the familiar parable of Jack the Giantkiller, a folkloric excursion that could easily have been adapted for a short Hellboy story like "The Corpse" or "The Troll Witch" (and features an incarnation of the Devil who resembles a corpulent cousin of the big red guy), it now reveals a connection to the above-mentioned Gung the Magnificent.

-Next up is that father-daughter ditty, the 6-page "The Magician and the Snake" from Dark Horse Maverick: Happy Endings, newly colored by Stewart.
+Next is "The Magician and the Snake", that elegiac interlude written by young Katie Mignola, newly colored by Stewart from its black-&-white debut in the anthology Dark Horse Maverick: Happy Endings.
 It's an insanely touching study in economy of style.
 The 6-page "The Witch and Her Soul" follows, more humorous but still with a hint of melancholy, again hearkening to some of the Hellboy shorts (with another version of the Devil).
 "The Prisoner of Mars" switches gears from the occult to an absurd riff on Victorian science fiction in the vein of H.G.
 Wells, proving that Mignola — whose oeuvre is mostly influenced by Lovecraft and world mythologies — can do pretty much anything.
 "And last I heard the sultan hadn't received his airplane and Cosgrove was still married to the ape," begins (yes, begins) the 17-page tale, which involves a hanging, spirit travel, and aliens shaped like giant artichokes.

-My only complaint about this enchanting expansion of The Amazing Screw-On Head is the muddy reproduction on some pages of the title story, inferior to my copy of the original comic book.
-Aside from that, "Screw-On Head" and its Other Curious Objects have already rewarded multiple readings and will likely reward countless more until the day I rust.
+The sole complaint I have about this enchanting expansion of The Amazing Screw-On Head is the muddy reproduction on some pages of the title story, inferior to my copy of the original comic book.
+Aside from that, "Screw-On Head" and its Other Curious Objects have rewarded multiple readings and will likely reward countless more.